ajhenley/gitbook/gift_advisor.md

 Bonus:
-Add a column to the list for age and change your program to prompt for the age of the recipient.
+Add a column to the list for age and change your program to prompt for the age (adult,teen, child) of the recipient.
+You'll need to add more gift ideas if this is the case.
+You should also handle the possibility that you have no gift ideas.
+In which case just say... get him/her a gift certificate.